-There are two perspectives to consider while designing an eCommerce site focused on conversion.
+There are two perspectives to consider while designing a site focus on Ecommerce conversion.
 On one hand, your interface needs to be completely devoid of distraction – a visitor to the product page should only see what you want them to see, and any content that does not contribute towards a sale needs to be stripped out.
 At the same time, studies have shown time and again that longer content does help in ranking your page better on Google.
 More content on your page can lead to information overload, and if not done right, could be bringing your conversion rate down.

 The Pair-Up Strategy